hyperledger-labs/minifabric/docs/README.md

 For other Fabric releases which is equal to or greater than 1.4.1, replace the tag accordingly.

 ### A series of the video on how to develop Fabric with Minifabric
-The links to the [series of 6 videos](https://www.youtube.com/playlist?list=PL0MZ85B_96CExhq0YdHLPS5cmSBvSmwyO)
+The link to the [series of 6 videos](https://www.youtube.com/playlist?list=PL0MZ85B_96CExhq0YdHLPS5cmSBvSmwyO) on how to develop Hyperledger Fabric using Minifabric